colinweber27/piicrgmms/README.md

 # piicrgmms

-A package for implementing Gaussian mixture models as a data analysis tool in PI-ICR Mass Spectrometry experiments. piicrgmms was first developed in the Fall of 2020 to be used in PI-ICR experiments at the Canadian Penning Trap (CPT) mass spectrometer at Argonne National Laboratory (Lemont, IL, U.S.).
+A package for implementing Gaussian mixture models as a data analysis tool in PI-ICR mass spectrometry experiments. piicrgmms was first developed in the Fall of 2020 to be used in PI-ICR experiments at the Canadian Penning Trap (CPT) mass spectrometer at Argonne National Laboratory (Lemont, IL, U.S.).